JumioServices/PerformNetverify-Batch-Java/README.md

 3. Name the selfie with 'faceSuffix'.
 For example, 'User12345_face.jpg'.

-4. Create an "images" folder and copy the images to the folder.
+4. Move the images to a new folder named 'images' in the root folder.

 5. Use below command to run the program.